What To Expect Your First Year Of Trucking

 3. Learn to live cheap—for now.
 Your wages will be low for your first gigs, and living on the road can get pretty pricey if you don’t watch it.
 So, get a cooler, bring your own food, avoid eating at truck stops.
 It adds up faster than you can imagine.

-4. Do not.
-Do not.
-Get into an accident.
+4. Do not get into an accident.
 It’s a fact of first-year trucking that accidents are common.
 “That’s really just inexperience,” says James Fairbank, a veteran truck driver and now Director of Education at the National Tractor Trailer School in Liverpool, N.Y.
 He adds that new truckers “are really pressured out there just to get things done, not take up time, they’re worried about being in people’s way, where to park, and it can be overwhelming.
 Learn to slow down, take a deep breath and relax.”

 Still, accidents are expensive, they stain your driving record, and shake your self-confidence.
 So, surviving this first-year accident-free will pay huge dividends.
 Also, many accidents and mishaps are preventable.